rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W7.md

 ### 10.1.2 Image Reconstruction

 The mathematical problem posed by **CT reconstruction** is to calculate the image data from the projection values.
 For the simple image of four pixels shown, algebra can be used to solve for the pixel values.
-For the larger images of clinical CT, algebraic solutions become unfeasable.
+For the larger images of clinical CT, algebraic solutions become unfeasible.

 ![](./Figures/VisComp_Fig7-11.PNG)